Debugging PHP Code in the Browser

-In javascript, you can console.log(‘whatever”) in your browser for troubleshooting.
-However, in php code, a little bit trick is required to do so.
+In JavaScript, you can use console.log('whatever') for troubleshooting directly in your browser.
+However, when working with PHP, a little trick is required to accomplish the same thing.
 Here are the steps:

 function debug_to_console($data) {